prithvirajmotwani/PixHub/README.md

 # PixHub: Cloud-based User Friendly Image Gallery

 PixHub is a microservices-based web application designed to provide users with an intuitive and efficient platform for managing and viewing their image collections.
-Built with scalability and user experience in mind, PhotoHub leverages various microservices to handle different aspects of the application.
+Built with scalability and user experience in mind, PixHub leverages various microservices to handle different aspects of the application.

 ## Microservices Overview